Exercise 13: Cost of production report – normal loss at the end of process

 The entire cost of lost units identified at the end of the process is charged to good units completed during the period.

 Notice that the entire cost of units lost at the end of the process has been charged to good output only.
 The same has not been charged to units in process at the end of the month.
-The per unit cost of $35 used to compute the total cost of lost units has been obtained as follows:
+The per unit cost of $35 used to compute the total cost of lost units has been arrived at as follows:

-Cost from preceding department + Conversion costs
+Cost from preceding department + Conversion cost

 = $20 + $15